-Inghams have published new deals to Pas de la Casa in Andorra if you book by Oct.
-31, 2008.
+Inghams have published new deals to Pas de la Casa in Andorra if you book soon.

 As well as being one of Andorra's most popular ski resorts, Pas de la Casa is also a border town - the gateway into the country from France.
 The name Pas de la Casa (literally Pass of the House) derives from the days when all you would have found there was a shepherd's hut which served as a landmark for travellers crossing the River Ariege.